goehringlab/par-segmentation/README.md

 Can draw a sketch: image -> rough idea of what membrane profile should look like

-Requires a two step process:
+Requires a two-step process:
 - Segmentation to find the cell edge (sketch)
-- Fitting cross sectional profiles to a model (sketch)
+- Fitting cross-sectional profiles to a model (sketch)

 Here I show that these steps can be combined in an end-to-end fashion to perform segmentation and quantification simulataneously